SangsooNam/vscode-extension-quick-grep/README.md

 # VSCode Quick Grep

 Git Grep and Ripgrep extension for Visual Studio Code.
-Easy to see results and navigate with the quick pick view.
+Easy to search code, see results, and navigate with the quick pick view.
 A selected text will be used to grep by default.

 The default shortcut is `Cmd + E`